-4. Adding, Removing or Updating the Status of a Subscriber or a Dependent may only be added or removed within 60 days of a qualifying status change event, or during GIC's annual enrollment.
+4. Adding, Removing or Updating the Status of a Subscriber or a Dependent

+Members must notify the GIC of any change in the status of a Dependent.
+Eligible Dependents may only be added or removed within 60 days of a qualifying status change event, or during GIC's annual enrollment.
 Visit bit.ly/Mygiclink for enrollment instructions and bit.ly/GICQualifyingEvent to learn more about qualifying events.

 Questions?
 State and municipal employees may contact their GIC Coordinator at bit.ly/GICcoordinators, and retirees can contact the GIC at mass.gov/forms/contact-the-gic or by calling 1-617-727-2310.